Richard-Burns/SimpleMixer/README.md

 At the very top of the screen is a tab to switch into mapping mode.
 Currently this is the standard TouchDesigner stoner however it will likely soon be replaced by a Resolume style poly drawing and warping system.
 You can also choose an output monitor and toggle the output on and off.

 ##### Changelog

+###### 1.1.4

+New Features
+- Removed Learn buttons as they weren't reliable
+- Added in a record button to record out a moviefileout.
+The recording goes into the /Recording folder

+Bug Fixes
+- Fixed issue where SimpleMixer was running slow due to a dodgy post effect.
+- Fixed Central AB Fader referencing the wrong top in the base_mix component somehow.

 ###### Rich & Dithid - 1.1.3